Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 27: February 5, 2018

+**Todays Progress**:Slowly getting back into it got most of the functionality of the calculator done today.
+Just need to get all the positioning of the button sorted and a good way of dealing with error in input by the user.
 ### Day 26: February 4, 2018

 **Todays Progress**: Ok things are calming down a little my partner is on the road to recovery and I can get back on track.
 I have given myself a small project to get back into the swing of things which is the creation of a caculator in Javascript.
 Did a bit tonight and hoping I will be finished in 3 days tops.
 So I have lost a few days but hopefully can get back to it.